A Farmgirl's Kitchen®

 Homemade biscuits are delicious, straight from the oven, slathered with mixed berry jam, topped with sausage gravy or on top of chicken pot pie.
 We also use them for biscuit breakfast sandwiches (make them the night before and wrap with aluminum foil.)

-Similar to my pie crust recipe, the goal was to create a buttermilk biscuit recipe that was easy to make, but so delicious.
-Making buttermilk biscuits from scratch is easier than you may think.
+Similar to my pie crust recipe, making buttermilk biscuits from scratch is easier than you may think.
 See below for tips on making homemade biscuits.
+Be sure and try my jalapeno cheddar biscuits.

 The secret ingredient to light and flaky biscuits is using a combination of lard and butter.
-One of the other secrets is baking biscuits in cast iron.
+Another secret is baking biscuits in cast iron.
 That’s key!

 Homemade biscuits in rectangle cast iron pan on wooden cutting board, red and white checker cloth.